FAQS

 4. Does TIMBER work on road bikes?

 The short answer is yes, but read on.
 TIMBER was designed for mountain biking, so the bumpier the ground, the more it rings.
 The sound of the bell is so crisp and sweet, it makes hikers shuffle to the sides of the trail like Moses parting the Red Sea.
 And your TIMBER will definitely ring while riding on the road.
 (It's great for pedestrian clogged bike paths.)
 On smooth roads, it tends to ring more when you pedal, and go fairly quiet when you coast.
 If you need a little extra sound while on the road, you can always give the handlebars a brief shake, or lightly tap the brakes.
+And definitely mount it at a diagonal.
 But we don't want to mislead you, it wasn't made for noisy city streets, or urgent signaling situations.
-A Manhattan cabbie may not notice TIMBER'S ring while he's screaming into his cell phone over the sound of jackhammers.
+A Manhattan cab driver may not notice TIMBER'S ring while he's screaming into his cell phone over the sound of jackhammers.
 So if you are riding in heavy traffic with lots of distractions, TIMBER will probably not solve all of your signaling issues.

 5. What if anything else breaks, or I'm not happy